-Where applicable, upon Customer's request, Gracely shall provide Customer with reasonable cooperation and assistance needed to fulfil Customer's obligation under the GDPR, the UK GDPR and the FDPA to carry out a Data Protection Impact Assessment, related to Customer's use of the Services, to the extent Customer does not otherwise have access to the relevant information, and to the extent such information is available to Gracely.
-Gracely shall provide reasonable assistance to Customer in the cooperation or prior consultation with the Supervisory Authority in the performance of its tasks relating to this DPA, to the extent required under the GDPR, the UK GDPR and the FDPA.
+Where applicable, upon Customer's request, Gracely shall provide Customer with reasonable cooperation and assistance needed to fulfil Customer's obligation under the GDPR and the UK GDPR to carry out a Data Protection Impact Assessment, related to Customer's use of the Services, to the extent Customer does not otherwise have access to the relevant information, and to the extent such information is available to Gracely.
+Gracely shall provide reasonable assistance to Customer in the cooperation or prior consultation with the Supervisory Authority in the performance of its tasks relating to this DPA, to the extent required under the GDPR and the UK GDPR.